The Way of the World

 Unreliable Recollections from Jimmy McKenna (subject to amendment should better facts come to light)

-The Way of the World a rockin’ good rant
+The Way of the World – a rockin’ good rant though the lyrics are rather negative (I am normally such an optimist)

-Set Me Free the Ray Davies song slowed down a touch
+Set Me Free – the celebrated Ray Davies song slowed down a touch

-Laurence of Seaton another instrumental, a bit more local than to Arabia
+Laurence of Seaton – another instrumental, a bit more local than Arabia

 The Crying Game – a live performance of the Geoff Stevens song which had been a 1964 hit for Dave Berry, with Bryn Collinson’s sax to the fore.